solariumphp/solarium/docs/documents.md

 Solarium issues JSON formatted update requests by default.
 If you change this to XML, some child document functionality isn't supported by Solr.

-- It's impossible to index a labelled single nested child document because of [SOLR-16183](https://issues.apache.org/jira/browse/SOLR-16183).
+- It's impossible to index a labelled single nested child document with Solr versions before Solr 9.3. because of [SOLR-16183](https://issues.apache.org/jira/browse/SOLR-16183).
 Any child document you index this way will end up as an anonymous nested child.
 - Atomic updates of child documents aren't fully supported because of [SOLR-12677](https://issues.apache.org/jira/browse/SOLR-12677).

 ### Atomic updates